dondeng/four_eyes/README.md

 the system state may change before authorization to a state that renders the action invalid.
 In such a scenario, the action would need to be cancelled and created again.

-A listing of all pending actions can be availed and depending on any authorization mechanisim that you have implemented, a user can then access a pending action and authorize it.
+A listing of all pending actions can be availed and depending on any authorization mechanism that you have implemented, a user can then access a pending action and authorize it.

 ## Installation

 Add this line to your application's Gemfile: